MariusCiprian/MariusCiprian/README.md

 ### Hi there 👋, my name is Marius !
 ####  Nice to meet ya 😊.

 Welcome to my GitHub profile!
 I'm a passionate and aspiring DevOps enthusiast, dedicated to continuous learning and exploration in the field of IT.
-Currently, I work as a Junior Service Desk Engineer, where I am gaining valuable experience in infrastructure.
+Currently, I work as a Junior Service Desk Analyst, where I am gaining valuable experience in infrastructure.
 My goal is to transition into a DevOps role, contributing to the development and implementation of modern software development and operations practices.

 👀 I love programming and learning new technologies.